Vessel (structure): Structure

 Vessel is a 16-story, 150 ft structure of connected staircases among the buildings of Hudson Yards, located in the 5 acre Hudson Yards Public Square.
 Designed by Thomas Heatherwick, Vessel has 154 flights, 2,500 steps, and 80 landings, with the total length of the stairs exceeding 1 mi.
 The copper-clad steps, arranged like a jungle gym and modeled after Indian stepwells, can hold 1,000 people at a time.
 The structure also has ramps and an elevator to comply with the Americans with Disabilities Act of 1990 (ADA), though only three of Vessel's landings are ADA-accessible as of 2019.

 Vessel is 50 ft wide at its base, expanding to 150 ft at the apex.
 Stephen Ross, the CEO of Hudson Yards' developer Related Companies, said that its unusual shape was intended to make the structure stand out like a "12-month Christmas tree".
 Heatherwick said that he intends visitors to climb and explore the structure as if it were a jungle gym.
-At the top of the structure, visitors can see the Hudson River.
+From the top of the structure, visitors can see the Hudson River.

-Surroundings
+Site

-Vessel is located in and was designed in concert with the Hudson Yards Public Square, designed by Thomas Woltz of Nelson Byrd Woltz Landscape Architects.
+Vessel is located in Hudson Yards Public Square, landscape design for which was carried out by Thomas Woltz of Nelson Byrd Woltz Landscape Architects.
 The 5 acre space hosts 28,000 plants and 225 trees in total.
 A canopy of trees is located in the southern area of the plaza.
 The southeast entrance to the plaza also includes a fountain.
 A "seasonally expressive" garden stands across from Vessel outside the entrance to the New York City Subway's 34th Street–Hudson Yards station.
 The plaza is also connected to the High Line, an elevated promenade that extends south of Hudson Yards.

 Cost and assembly

 Although Vessel had originally been slated to cost $75 million, the projections were later revised to between $150 and $200 million.
 Heatherwick attributed the greatly increased price tag to the complexity of building the steel pieces.
-The pieces of Vessel were assembled in the comune of Monfalcone in Italy.
-Ships transported the sections of the sculpture to Hudson River docks.
+The structural steel components were assembled in the comune of Monfalcone in Italy, transported by ship, and off-loaded via docks on the Hudson River.